Even after hiring bankers, RIM running out of options

 By Alastair Sharp and Nadia Damouni

-TORONTO/NEW YORK May 30 BlackBerry maker Research In Motion Ltd RIM.TORIMM.O may be running out options as it struggles to turn around its slumping fortunes with the help of a coterie of investment bankers.
+TORONTO/NEW YORK BlackBerry maker Research In Motion may be running out of options as it struggles to turn around its slumping fortunes with the help of a coterie of investment bankers.

 But analysts and investors doubt that anyone is ready to buy the whole company at this time, despite a price that looks tantalizingly cheap on paper.
 Interest in RIM looks slim to nil, two sources close to the matter said.